knpuniversity/oauth/knpu/coop.rst

 about exactly *how* we get that token, what it allows us to do, and all the workflow around that.

+In fact, the API has a little sandbox for each POST endpoint, and as you can see, the only thing we need to specify is the Access Token.
+Now, how do we get that access token?

 Creating an Application
 -----------------------

+Now let's create an application.

+- explain the application
+- create the application
+- set the scope
+- grab an access token
+- try collecting eggs online, then doing something else

 # The OAuth Server